ZuriM/215-repos/README.md

 # N215 Repo For Class

 ## This is the home folder for all mt projects

-I will make changes to this readme if I do alot of stuff.
+This is the URL for homework 2: https://zurim.github.io/215-repos/